 If you double-click on the graph curve, the inclined/declined lines will change into parallel lines.
 This will only increase the fan speed when a particular temperature is reached and will not gradually increase with each degree Celcius.

 You can completely switch off your GPU fans if the temperature is below 40 degrees C if you want silent operation and once it reaches 40 C and above, it’s recommended to turn the fans on with speed ranging somewhere from 30-40%.

-Hit Apply after you have made required changes to the curve.
+Hit Apply after you have made the required changes to the curve.
 You can also save the settings in 5 different profiles.
-Click on Save button and the buttons will be highlighted in green.
+Click on the Save button and the buttons will be highlighted in green.
 Click on profile 1 to save what you have changed.